inet-framework/inet/showcases/visualizer/advanced/doc/index.rst

 parts of the network.

-This showcase describes the various types of compound visualizer modules, such as ``IntegratedVisualizer``.
+This showcase describes the various types of compound visualizer modules, such as :ned:`IntegratedVisualizer`.
 It demonstrates the use of multiple visualizers with two example simulations, and shows how the visualization settings can be modified at runtime.
 Finally, it demonstrates how to add your own visualizer types to the existing